MindPal-Space/Evelyn/README.md

 - [See the demo](https://youtu.be/Svm9ZItg6U8)
 - This project is inspired by the great demo from [anis-marrouchi](https://github.com/anis-marrouchi), check it [here](https://github.com/anis-marrouchi/vercel-ai-sdk-quiz)
+- If you want a platform to build AI tutors like this, check [https://www.everlynai.com](https://www.everlynai.com)

 ## Running locally